The 10 Best Autumn Festivals in Europe

 One of the most unique festivals in this list, the Barcolana Regatta gathers over 2,000 boats and 16,000 sailors in the Gulf of Trieste to partake in the largest sailing race in the world.

-The historic boating competition is held between 29th September – 8th October 2023, and there are hundreds of exciting events surrounding it, including water sports, night concerts, a parade of vintage vessels, as well as a temporary village full of stores and food stalls.
+The event will be held between 4 and 13 October 2024, but the historic boating competition will take place on 13 October 2024.
+There are hundreds of exciting events surrounding it, including water sports, night concerts, a parade of vintage vessels, as well as a temporary village full of stores and food stalls.
 Another highlight of the Barcolana Regatta is the Fine Art Sails – a charitable race featuring extraordinary sails painted by well-known artists.